-There are two categories of children's hospitals that may be eligible for CHGME payments in FY 2018, depending on the funding appropriated to the program - "Currently Eligible Hospitals" or "Newly Qualified Hospitals."
+There are two categories of children's hospitals that may be eligible for CHGME payments in FY 2019, depending on the funding appropriated to the program - "Currently Eligible Hospitals" or "Newly Qualified Hospitals."
 Hospitals that are applying for the first time for the CHGME program may be hospitals that are eligible as a "Newly Qualified Hospital" or hospitals that are new to the CHGME program but qualify under the "Currently Eligible Hospitals" requirements.

 - a.
-Currently Eligible Hospitals: Includes children's hospitals that meet the original eligibility requirements for CHGME payments that were established prior to the Children's Hospital GME Support Reauthorization Act of 2013.
-These children's hospitals must meet the following criteria: - 1) Participate in an approved GME residency training program; - 2) Have a Medicare provider payment agreement; - 3) Are excluded from the Medicare Inpatient Prospective Payment System (IPPS) under section 1886(d)(1)(B)(iii)4 of the Social Security Act (SSA) and its accompanying regulations; and - 4) Are "freestanding" children's hospitals. - b.
-Newly Qualified Hospitals: As per the Children's Hospital GME Support Reauthorization Act of 2013, a freestanding hospital may be eligible for CHGME payments depending on the level of funding appropriated to the program if it meets the following criteria:

-4 The exclusion of children's hospitals from IPPS set forth under section 1886(d)(1)(B)(iii) of the SSA state this exclusion exists for hospitals "whose inpatients are predominantly individuals under 18 years of age".
+Currently Eligible Hospitals: Includes freestanding children's hospitals that meet the original eligibility requirements for CHGME payments that were established prior to the Children's Hospital GME Support Reauthorization Act of 2013.
+These freestanding children's hospitals must meet the following criteria: - Participate in an approved GME residency training program as defined in section 1886(h)(5)(A) of the SSA; - 2) Have a Medicare payment agreement; - Are excluded from the Medicare Inpatient Prospective Payment System (IPPS) under section 1886(d)(1)(B) of the Social Security Act (SSA) and its accompanying regulations; and - 4) Its inpatients are predominantly individuals under 18 years of age. - b.
+Newly Qualified Hospitals: As per the Children's Hospital GME Support Reauthorization Act of 2013, a freestanding hospital may be eligible for CHGME payments depending on the level of funding appropriated to the program if it meets the following criteria: - Participate in an approved GME residency training program as defined in section 1886(h)(5)(A) of the SSA; - 2) Have a Medicare payment agreement; - Are excluded from the Medicare Inpatient Prospective Payment System (IPPS) under section 1886(d)(1)(B) of the Social Security Act (SSA) and its accompanying regulations; - 4) Its inpatients are predominantly individuals under 18 years of age; and